Prototyping / User Research / App Design / UX/UI

 The group invite and game-sharing features allow users to coordinate within their chats or with friend lists, reflecting Mike’s habitual use of group chats to organize games.

-By surfacing which courts are active and where games are happening, users no longer have to wander between facilities hoping to find a game, directly addressing the frustration of searching for open courts.
+By showing which courts are active and where games are happening, users no longer have to wander between facilities hoping to find a game, directly addressing the frustration of searching for open courts.

 What Worked Well